andyphillips/governance/docs/pips/operational/op-pip-9.md

 Pythnet is Pyth's appchain.
 The stake on Pythnet is fully controlled by the Pythian Council, who controls all of the Stake accounts and chooses who to delegate them to.

 Asymmetric Research is a boutique security venture focused on deep partnerships with L1/L2 blockchains and DeFi protocols in an effort to keep them safe.
+They have audited many of Pyth's smart contracts.
 Their website : https://www.asymmetric.re/

 ## Implementation Plan